 However, like Zigbee and Z-Wave devices, in order for Sidewalk-enabled devices to connect to the cloud, they first need to connect to a bridge, something found in the best smart home hubs.

-Starting June 8, Sidewalk-compatible Amazon Echo devices will receive an update that, among other things, will allow them to continue functioning as a Sidewalk hub even if your Wi-Fi goes down.
+Sidewalk-compatible Amazon Echo devices allow them to continue functioning as a Sidewalk hub even if your Wi-Fi goes down.

 The nature of Sidewalk means that it won’t just be your devices connecting to your Sidewalk Bridge.
 Any device that’s Sidewalk-enabled can, in theory, connect to your Bridge to transmit its data to the cloud.
-On its Sidewalk page, Amazon states that a Sidewalk Bridge uses a maximum of 80Kbps, and that Amazon caps the amount of data used by Sidewalk at 500MB.
+On its Sidewalk page, Amazon states that a Sidewalk Bridge uses a maximum of 80Kbps, and that Amazon caps the amount of data used by Sidewalk at 500MB per month.

 What devices use Amazon Sidewalk?